28 September 2016 Participants of the interparliamentary workshop “European parliamentarians fighting modern slavery”

 Milanka Jevtovic Vukojicic said that human trafficking is designated as a crime against humanity in Serbia’s criminal law and is one of the most profitable criminal acts.
 That is why combating it calls for a multidisciplinary approach as well as good regional and international cooperation.
 She said that the institute of protected witness entered Serbia’s criminal law in 2013, which is very important from the aspect of protecting the victims of human trafficking.
 She said that Serbia has a Centre for Human Trafficking Victims Protection, which has housing areas at its disposal, secured from assets seized as proceeds from crime.
 She said that, to protect and improve the position of human trafficking victims, the Republic Public Prosecutor’s Office has set up an information service for injured parties and/or witnesses and as a result of good cooperation with the civil sector it had signed a protocol of cooperation with NGOs against human trafficking.

-9.15 - National Assembly Deputy Speaker Veroljub Arsic meets with a delegation of the Interparliamentary Assembly on Orthodoxy (National Assembly House, 13 Nikola Pasic Square, library)
+9.30 - National Assembly Deputy Speaker Veroljub Arsic meets with a delegation of the Chinese National People’s Congress Ethnic Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 1)

-10.15 - 13th Plenary Session of the Parliamentary Assembly of the Mediterranean (National Assembly House, 13 Nikola Pasic Square, Grand Hall)
+11.00 - press conference of MP Miroslav Aleksic (National Assembly House, 13 Nikola Pasic Square, Central Hall)